OIRNOIR/SmokeSignal-Frontend/README.md

 would rewrite this in TS but don't currently have time for anything other than releasing the code mostly as-is.
 Commit history has been expunged to avoid exposing personally identifiable information.

+Open Source Checklist:
+- [ ] Verify that no PII is leaked here (if it is, remove it from the commit history)
+- [ ] Improve documentation
+- [ ] Pick a licence (GPLv3?)
+- [ ] Publish with Backend, link to that repo as well